|

 Continue reading at the publisher's website.

-The post Firefox expands fingerprint protections: advancing towards a more private web appeared first on The Mozilla Blog.
+The post The zero-days are numbered appeared first on The Mozilla Blog.

 Continue reading at the publisher's website.